 The local bus network is extensive and covers most of the city and its suburbs, while a comprehensive regional bus network offers transport to areas beyond Bengaluru.
 Inter-city buses are operated by the Karnataka State Road Transport Corporation (KSRTC) as well as several private companies.

-Although local buses tend to be very crowded at rush hour, especially in the city centre, buses in Bengaluru are a cheap way of travelling and used by many of the city's residents.
+Although local buses tend to be crowded at rush hour, especially in the city centre, they are a cheap way of travelling and are used by many of the city's residents.